freespek/solarkraft/doc/case-studies/timelock/README.md

     \/ method = "claim"
 ```

 Notice that in the above three TLA+ fragments, changes to the deposit record are scattered across them.
-If we are concered about that fact, we could delete the predicates `MustAchieve_deposit_BalanceRecordCreated`, `MustAchieve_deposit_BalanceRecordCorrect`, and `MustAchieve_deposit_BalanceRecordRemoved`, and instead concentrate all management of the balance record in one place like this:
+If we are concered about that fact, we could delete the predicates `MustHold_deposit_BalanceRecordCreated`, `MustHold_deposit_BalanceRecordCorrect`, and `MustHold_deposit_BalanceRecordRemoved`, and instead concentrate all management of the balance record in one place like this:

 ```tla